gvanhorn38/fish_eye/data_format.md

     "camera_type" :           // ARIS camera type
-    "start_frame" :           // Start frame for this "count event", used to index into the ARIS file "end_frame" :             // End frame for this "count event", used to index into the ARIS file "start_time" :            // Start time for this "count event" "end_time " :             // End time for this "count event" "fish_count" : {
+    "start_frame" :           // Start frame for this "count event", used to index into the ARIS file "end_frame" :             // End frame for this "count event", used to index into the ARIS file "start_time" :            // Start time in for this "count event" (this should be the sonartimestamp of the start_frame ) "end_time " :             // End time for this "count event" (this should be the sonartimestamp of the end_frame ) "upstream_direction" :    // Either `left` or `right` "fish_count" : {
         "left" :
         "right" :